iExecBlockchainComputing/iexec-node/docker/client/README.md

 # Deployment

-To create a client Docker image, launch startclient.sh like:
+To create a client Docker image, launch build.sh like:
 ```
-  startclient.sh
+  build.sh
 ```

-This script :
-- builds a new Docker image for the XWHEP client.
+This script builds a new Docker image for the XWHEP client.